Ranjan Duara, MD, FAAN

 James Galvin, MD, MPH

-Dr. Galvin has authored over 230 scientific publications, 25 book chapters, and 3 textbooks on healthy brain aging, cognitive health, memory loss, Alzheimer’s disease, Lewy Body dementia, and related disorders.
-Dr. Galvin’s research has been funded by the National Institutes of Health, Centers for Disease Control, Florida Department of Health, and numerous Private and Family Foundations.
+Dr Galvin has authored over 250 scientific publications and 3 textbooks on cognitive aging, brain health, Alzheimer’s disease, Lewy body dementia and related topics.
+His research has been funded by the National Institutes of Health, Center for Disease Control, Alzheimer’s Association, Michael J Fox Foundation, Florida Department of Health, and numerous private and family foundations.

 Saturday, January 18, 3:35 pm – 3:55 pm